-The 40% rate is reduced to 36% where at least 10% of the net estate is left to UK or certain EU registered charities.
+The 40% rate is reduced to 36% where at least 10% of the net estate is left to charities in the UK, EU or other specified countries.

 Each person has a nil rate band, currently £325,000, which allows for an estate of up to that amount to be left with no IHT liability.
 Married couples and civil partners have one nil rate band each.

-The nil rate band has failed to keep pace with inflation and is expected to remain at the same level until April 2021.
+The nil rate band has failed to keep pace with inflation and is currently frozen until April 2026.
 More and more estates are likely to be charged IHT.

 Transfers between UK domiciled spouses or civil partners are fully exempt from IHT.
 However, if your spouse is domiciled outside the UK, your spouse’s exemption is limited to the nil rate band of £325,000.
 Any transfers exceeding this amount could be chargeable to IHT.

-This restriction can be lifted if your non-domiciled spouse becomes domiciled in the UK for IHT purposes, in which case the unlimited spouse exemption will apply.
+This restriction can be lifted if your non-domiciled spouse becomes domiciled or deemed domiciled in the UK or elects to be treated as such for IHT purposes, in which case the unlimited spouse exemption will apply.
 Unmarried partners, no matter how long-standing, have no spouse exemption.

-From April 2017, a residence nil rate band was phased in, enabling the family home to be passed on to children or grandchildren tax-free after death.
-This allowance is added to the existing nil rate band of £325,000 but is gradually withdrawn for estates worth more than £2 million.
+If the family home is passed on to children or grandchildren tax-free after death, this allowance is added to the existing nil rate band of £325,000 but is gradually withdrawn for estates worth more than £2 million.